nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Contributions to the DG**

 - Added Employee management feature and its Design considerations
-- Added the UML diagram of Employee Management
 - Added the UML diagram of Employee Add
 - Added the UML diagram of Appointment Add
 - Added the UML diagram of Service Add